prime31/Nez/FAQs/EntitySystems.md

 ## Matchers
 Matchers are the equivalent of Artemis-odb's Aspects.
 They match entities based on a pattern of components.
 Matchers are used to define what components a system is interested in.

+**Note: Matchers do not match Component types inherited from the requested type.**

 ## Using matchers
 Matchers are passed during creation of an EntitySystem and define what components the system is interested in.